Sacramento Weather: Difference Between Funnel Cloud, Gustnado, Tornado

 SACRAMENTO (CBS13) — In the last few months, viewers have sent in photos wondering if they saw a tornado, funnel cloud, or gustnado, and here is the difference between the three.

-Yesterday, a viewer sent a photo from their backyard to CBS13’s Tracy Humphrey, saying they saw a funnel cloud.READ MORE: Placer County To Unveil 79-Unit Affordable Housing Unit
+On Tuesday, a viewer sent a photo from their backyard to CBS13’s Tracy Humphrey, saying they saw a funnel cloud.READ MORE: Suspect Leads Deputies On Chase From Penryn to Citrus Heights

 After sending it to the National Weather Service, it was confirmed to be a gustnado.